City of Richmond EVie Lesson Toolkit (RELT)

 - 100% by 2040

-City of Richmond feel it is important to teach youth about electric vehicle so they can become educated consumers and understand how they play an essential role in BC’s goal to reach net-zero carbon emission by 2050.
+The City of Richmond believes it is important to teach youth about electric vehicles in order to become educated consumers and understand how they will play an essential role in BC’s goal to reach net-zero carbon emission by 2050.

 We hope you and your students enjoy the Richmond EVie Lesson Toolkit and find it a valuable teaching guide.